Plan Your Trip

 Our international and domestic global engagement opportunities are the perfect complement to your field of study – they also open you to new possibilities.
 Programs give students an opportunity to explore different perspectives of the human condition in a global community in a setting that is intellectually challenging and aesthetically inspiring.

-Global programs are open to sophomores, juniors and seniors who are in good academic standing and approved by the dean of students.
+- Global programs are open to sophomores, juniors, and seniors who are in good academic standing and approved by the dean of students.
+Some programs do require a certain GPA or letters of recommendation.

 Before applying, students should talk with their advisor about the goals of the program and then set up an appointment with the Office of Global Engagement to discuss the details of that program.